-In this post, I’m writing about the rollercoaster feelings that I’ve had while volunteering at a children’s home, in Chumphon, Thailand.
+In this post, I’m writing about the rollercoaster feelings that I’ve had while volunteering in Thailand at an orphanage, in Chumphon province.
 This post is from days 4-9, so I had seen some of the good things and the bad things.

 Starting of the week

 I was happy to start my Monday with a cup of coffee and chat to Papa.
 As I mentioned in the previous post, the first weekend was “kind of” hectic.
 Papa told me how they started this whole project a long time ago.
 What kind of difficulties they’ve faced, such as Thai government corruption and gaining the trust of the locals (which they are still somewhat pursuing).